martinpiper/C64Public/Citadel2/README.md

 Up to three enemies can now be captured with the player's capture probe.
 Pressing the function keys will order them around to stay or follow the player.
 Captured enemies are immune to the player's bullets, but can still be destroyed if the player rams them, or they ram the player.

+# Day 20 -

+Captured enemies can now be told to use Destroy mode, where they will shoot at other enemies.
+Installable batteries, slowly recharge as the player moves.